kjones200/MiniSmartController/README.md

     ```
     sudo nano /etc/rc.local
     ```
 4. Remove the command *python /home/pi/minismartcontroller/pyMiniSmartController/py_msc.py &* by either deleting the command or commenting out the command.
-In the example below, the command is commented out by place the '#' and the beginning of the line.
+In the example below, the command is commented out by placeing the '#' at the beginning of the line.

     <img src="http://i.imgur.com/O6Uas3J.png" width="500">

 5. Hit 'Ctrl+X' then 'y' and finally 'Enter' to save and exit.

+6. Switch to the minismartcontroller directory
+    ```
+    cd minismartcontroller
+    ```

-6. Copy retropie script files *runcommand-onend.sh,runcommand-onestar.sh, and autostart.sh* to */opt/retropie/config/all* by enter following command:
+7. Copy retropie script files *runcommand-onend.sh,runcommand-onestar.sh, and autostart.sh* to */opt/retropie/config/all* by entering the following command:
     ```
     cp *.sh /opt/retropie/config/all